-5 Effective Ways to Kickstart Your Company's Sustainability Initiative
+5 Ideas to Jump-Start Your Company’s Sustainability Initiative

 Sustainability has gained a lot of traction over the last quarter century as companies of all types and sizes recognize that what is good for planet Earth can also be good for business.
 People, planet and profits – the so-called triple bottom line – has become a guiding principle for many enterprises as they explore ways to live up to their environmental, social and governance (ESG) obligations.

-We have found that the motivations for launching a sustainability initiative vary company-to-company.
+We have found that the motivations for launching a sustainability initiative vary from company to company.
 Some are driven first by more stringent government regulations.
-Others are looking to save energy and improve operational efficiency to achieve business objectives.
+Others look to save energy and improve operational efficiency to achieve business objectives.
 Still others strive to meet the high expectations of customers, employees, shareholders and neighbors in the community.
 For most it’s “all of the above.”

 When it comes to sustainability, the “why” is less important than the “what and how” and motivations are less important than actions.
 If you’re getting ready to launch a sustainability initiative – or breathe new life into your existing effort – here are five ideas.

+- Commit to accuracy and transparency.
 Stakeholder trust takes years to develop and can be lost very quickly.
 Commit early on to systems that will ensure that your sustainability metrics and data are accurate.
 Then get comfortable sharing them with the world.
-Like more than 90% of the Fortune 500 and 75% of Russell 1000 companies, Honeywell publishes an annual ERP Report to communicate our sustainability profile with the world.
+Like more than 90% of the Fortune 500 and 75% of Russell 1000 companies, to communicate our sustainability profile with the world Honeywell publishes an ESG Report.
 Transparency can help build your reputation as a sustainability leader.

 At Honeywell, we’re helping to drive the world’s transformation to a more sustainable future.
 We have committed to make all our facilities and operations carbon neutral by 2035.
 More importantly, our products, services and software solutions are helping customers achieve their own sustainability goals and commitments.
-Click here to learn more about our sustainability efforts and portfolio.
+Learn more about Honeywell's sustainability efforts and portfolio.